preston0079/Matrix-Calculator-Project/pa3/README.md

 Additional Notes:

-Help recieved from TA psuedocode (Mahyar Vahabi), and help with getting duplicate from Brian Nguyen.
+Help recieved from TA psuedocode (Mahyar Vahabi), and help with getting duplicate from Brian Nguyen (another TA for the class).
 Several functions taken from pa2.